Skip to main content

 Schedule an interview with an IU School of Medicine faculty member or receive material and resources about a specific area of medical research and education by contacting the Communications team.

-IU Center for Global Health
+IU Center for Global Health Equity

-The IU Center for Global Health, directed by Adrian Gardner, MD, supports global health research that improve health in under-served communities and prepares the next generation of health leaders.
+The IU Center for Global Health Equity, directed by Adrian Gardner, MD, supports global health research that improve health in under-served communities and prepares the next generation of health leaders.
 Kara Wools-Kaloustian, MD, leads the Center’s global health research programs, including a robust research infrastructure built around IU School of Medicine’s signature alliance: AMPATH.

 AMPATH Research Network